 Diet and nutrition

-Eating a well-balanced diet is especially important after liver transplant to help you recover and keep you healthy.
+After your liver transplant, it is especially important to eat a well-balanced diet to help you recover and keep your liver healthy.

 In general, your diet after liver transplant should be low in salt, cholesterol, fat and sugar.

 To prevent damaging your new liver, it's important to avoid alcohol.
 Do not drink alcoholic beverages or use alcohol in cooking.

 Your dietitian will also provide you with several healthy food options and ideas to use in your nutrition plan.
 Your dietitian's recommendations may include:

 - Eating at least five servings of fruits and vegetables each day

 - Avoiding grapefruit and grapefruit juice because of their effect on a group of immunosuppression medications

 - Having enough fiber in your daily diet